 —Changi to Marina Bay (2.30 + 2.40 SGD)

 —Harbour Front to Bugis (1.70 + 1.80 SGD)

 —Bugis to Changi airport (2.30 + 2.40 SGD)

 5:15 pm: Check in at Changi Airport

-6:50 pm onwards: Departure of plane from SG to Manila
+6:50 pm onwards: Departure of the plane from SG to Manila

 10:30 pm: Arrival in Manila

 1. Taxi prices may vary according to the traffic situation, location, and other several factors.
 Taxi in Thailand was relatively cheap.
 Taxi in Singapore was very expensive, as much as possible avoid taking a taxi.